-- You can use the Oracle Solaris Automated Installer (AI) to install the Solaris 11 operating system and Storage Foundation product on multiple client systems in a network. - See "Installing Veritas InfoScale on Solaris 11 using Automated Installer" on page 67. - The procedure to manually install Veritas InfoScale differs depending on the Solaris version. - See "Manually installing Veritas InfoScale using the system command" on page 78.
+You can use the Oracle Solaris Automated Installer (AI) to install the Solaris 11 operating system and Storage Foundation product on multiple client systems in a network.

+See "Installing Veritas InfoScale on Solaris 11 using Automated Installer" on page 65.

+You can also manually install Veritas InfoScale.
+See "Manually installing packages on Solaris 11 systems" on page 70.